levelupcc/level-up/_pages/curriculum/using-levelup-trainers-curriculum/using-levelup-trainers-curriculum.md

 layout: content-page
 title: How To: Using the LevelUp Trainers Curriculum
 author:
-summary: "Each of LevelUp's curriculum modules is designed around a topic-based training session, which is in turn composed of a number of  distinct parts - this resource explains the basic structure of a session module, and the logic behind this structure."
+summary: Each of LevelUp's curriculum modules is designed around a topic-based training session, which is in turn composed of a number of  distinct parts - this resource explains the basic structure of a session module, and the logic behind this structure.
 date: 03/00/2016
 permalink: /curriculum/using-levelup-trainers-curriculum/
 parent: Curriculum